carmelofascella/audio-synchronization-tools/README.md

 # Audio Synchronization tools

-This repository hosts the scripts to synchronize different representation of the same song (audio or symbolic files).
+This repository hosts the scripts used to synchronize different representation of the same song (audio or symbolic files).

-The algorithm is based on the paper "High resolution audio synchronization using chroma onset features".
+The algorithm is based on the paper <a href="https://ieeexplore.ieee.org/abstract/document/4959972" target="_blank">High resolution audio synchronization using chroma onset features</a>.

+This repo was written during my internship in International Audio Labs in Erlangen in 2020/2021.
+The data folder is not available for privacy reasons.

 ## 1. Setup